 What are the symptoms of hemorrhoids?

-Rectal bleeding, usually bright red in colour that can be found on the toilet paper after you wipe or in the toilet bowel or on your poo.
+- Rectal bleeding, usually bright red in colour that can be found on the toilet paper after you wipe or in the toilet bowl or on your poo.

 What is bowel cancer?

 Bowel Cancer is a cancer formed from uncontrolled cell growth in the colon or rectum (parts of the large intestine).
-Analysis shows colon and rectal tumours are genetically the same cancer and also referred to as colorectal cancer or colon cancer.
+The analysis shows colon and rectal tumours are genetically the same cancer and also referred to as colorectal cancer or colon cancer.

 Bowel Cancer often starts from small, noncancerous polyps that form on the inner walls of the colon or large intestine.
 Some of these polyps may grow into malignant cancers over time if they are not treated.